 Interviews are normally held as part of the admissions process.

 A short list of candidates will be selected by the admissions panel.
-These candidates will be called for a 45-minute interview with two members of staff from the University, usually within the month after the application deadline.
+These candidates will be called for a 30 minute interview with two members of staff from the University, usually within the month after the application deadline.
 Around 80% of applicants are usually called to the interviews from which the offers of a place are made.
 In years with very high numbers of applications, this proportion will be necessarily lower.
-The interviews are held in person at Rewley House, except for candidates who cannot travel from abroad who will be interviewed either on the telephone or through Skype.
+All interviews are conducted through Microsoft Teams or by telephone.